 Cheeks

-As another difficult area to scratch, a parrot may like being nuzzled on its cheeks.
+As another tricky area to scratch, a parrot may like being nuzzled on its cheeks.

 Back of The Neck